vikumkbv/Cloud-Based-POS-system/Readme.md

 16. POS hardware support
 17. Rest Api to connect with external 3rd party e-commerce vendors
 18. Backup to remote storage

 # UI should attractive and responsive(Material UI)

+You should contribute to the availale project (angular/spring boot) folders respectively.